-The decrease in negative net position from fiscal year 2019 was due to an increase in Transportation Excise Tax revenues and federal grant revenue in fiscal year 2020.
+The increase in net position from fiscal year 2021 was due to an increase in Transportation Excise Tax revenues and federal grant revenue in fiscal year 2022, combined with a decrease in interest expense due to the refinancing of higher interest rate debt in fiscal year 2022.
 The Fund distributes all capital assets to the Arizona Department of Transportation when the Fund comes into possession of such assets.
 However, revenue bonds which finance these distributed capital assets are reported in the Fund's Statement of Net Position.
-As a result, the net position of the Fund will typically show a deficit whenever there are bonds outstanding.
+As a result, the net position of the Fund will show a deficit whenever there are bonds outstanding, and revenue remains stable.